-Rooted in Professor of Creative Writing Patricia Smith's monumental book of poetry, Blood Dazzler, four award-winning artists will lead students in a collaborative creative process for building performance through poetry, dance, music, and visual art.
+Rooted in Professor of Creative Writing Patricia Smith's monumental book of poetry, Blood Dazzler, three award-winning artists (Patricia Smith, Davalois Fearon, and Paloma McGregor) will lead students in a collaborative creative process for building performance through poetry, dance, music, and visual art.
 Blood Dazzler centered on Hurricane Katrina, a deadly category 5 storm.
 Twenty years later, students will research the storm and its ongoing aftermath, including watching documentaries, conducting interviews, attending events, reading, and writing.
+Students will be given assignments based on the day's activity and discussion and develop performance works for presentation to the Princeton community on April 24, 2025.

 Atelier Courses